codercate/UberApp/README.txt

 I tried to base my design decisions primarily on the needs of the user, as well as quick response time of the app.

 If I Had More Time:
+When run locally, the map comes up very quickly.
+However, when hosted on my website it takes a very long time.
-If I had more time, I would have included functionality to clear the markers when the rectangle has moved or is removed from the map.
+If I had more time, I would have investigated why this is happening.
+Also, I would have included functionality to clear the markers when the rectangle has moved or is removed from the map.
 In addition, I would have added a display of the data points in a table to the side of the map.
 I did try this, but had difficulty with displaying the data since, before the file is read, it is null.
+I also wanted to add a function to calculate, based on how zoomed in the map is, how far away from the map's center the rectangle would be.
+My current design of adding or subtracting .01 only works with the current zoom percentage.
 Finally, I would have added in as many of the extra features listed as I could.
-In addition, when run locally, the map comes up very quickly.
-However, when hosted on my website it takes a very long time.
-This is another thing I would look into if I had more time.